edanisko/edanisko.github.io/content/posts/2019-02-24-laravel-permissions-working-with-roles.md

 }
 ```

 Making a policy for all the objects is boilerplate.
-There&#8217;s an abstraction to be done here, but I am going to relax the problem and just copy and paste a little bit.
-Once you&#8217;re done you can go back and read the Laravel documentation on Authorization and it will make a lot more sense.
+There's an abstraction to be done here, but I am going to relax the problem and just copy and paste a little bit.
+Once you're done you can go back and read the Laravel documentation on Authorization and it will make a lot more sense.
 You will be able to:

 ```js